-Engagement and reputation: two complementary objectives for our ‘glocal’ strategy
+Engagement and reputation: two complementary objectives.

 But how could we ensure that an audience with such varied interests identified with our messages without losing focus?
 Once we identified exactly who we were addressing and in what context, we went on to design the social strategy for all the countries of Europe with the same common direction, but without ignoring local differences.
-In this aspect it was important to have a shared direction that would contribute to the cruise company’s global strategy but without forgetting the particularities of each market.

 Moreover, we had to add an extra peculiarity to all the above.
 In addition to being multi-country, this project was also multi-brand: within the company we can identify two strong brands, Royal Caribbean Cruises and Celebrity Cruises.
 Each has its own communication guidelines, objectives, and buyer personas.